Why North Carolina is so important in 2016

 - Clinton is banking on support from African-American voters in a state Obama won in 2008

-(CNN)Hillary Clinton and Donald Trump are each campaigning Thursday in North Carolina, which is emerging as perhaps the state on which the 2016 presidential race turns.
+(CNN)Hillary Clinton and Donald Trump each campaigned Thursday in North Carolina, which is emerging as perhaps the state on which the 2016 presidential race turns.

 Clinton has held a small but persistent lead in the state in recent weeks.
 A Quinnipiac University poll out Wednesday showed Clinton ahead, 48% to Trump's 46%.